aarpon/hrm_docs/docs/admin/prerequisites.rst

 "server" package from the OMERO website that matches your existing OMERO installation **and** the Ice version installed on your HRM system.
 To make it work on your system, you also need Python 2.6 or 2.7 and (which is installed by default on Fedora and Ubuntu) and Java 7.
+If the Python Imaging Library (PIL) is installed, the connector will download thumbnails as well to use them as previews in the HRM side bar.
+Those "simple" previews can of course be replaced with the HRM ones by clicking on the "Re-generate Preview" link.

 .. note::